Gut Cleanse: Is it Unscientific?

 The ingredients above are from a popular gut cleansing supplement called ZuPOO.

-As we documented in our ZuPOO review article, two of the active ingredients in this formulation (cascara sagrada bark extract and senna leaf powder) are laxatives.
+As we documented in our ZuPOO review article, two of the active ingredients in this formulation (Cascara sagrada bark extract and senna leaf powder) are laxatives.

-This means that this supplement makes users urgently need to use the bathroom, which likely leads them to believe they’re “cleansing” their gut or colon when really they’re just irritating their digestive system to no benefit.
+This means that this supplement makes users urgently need to use the bathroom, which likely leads them to believe they’re “cleansing” their gut or colon, when really they’re just irritating their digestive system to no benefit.

-There are no active ingredients in this supplement that we consider likely to improve gut health in humans based on a review of clinical studies, nor does the manufacturer cite any on their product page.
+There are no active ingredients in this supplement that we consider likely to improve gut health in humans based on a review of clinical studies, nor does the manufacturer currently cite any on their product page.

 This is a good example in our opinion of why avoiding “gut cleansing” supplements may be a logical decision.